mastercion/TVWhere/README.md

-# TVWhere - Android M8U3 TV Player
+# TVWhere - Android LIVE TV Player

 TVWhere is an Android TV player that supports any widely supported video format.
 It allows users to configure their own channels and enjoy a customized TV viewing experience.
 The app is optimized for remote control navigation, ensuring a seamless user experience on TV.